puddlejumper26/xiangs/README.md

 I owned a website year ago, but it was written in JS, now I would like to re-write it through new tools.
 Main reason behind, is because I don't know how to un-bind with name-cheap..

-This blog is going to take record of `every detailed step`.
+This blog is going to take record of `every step in detail`.

 ## [Guidelines](https://github.com/puddlejumper26/xiangs/issues/1) (https://github.com/puddlejumper26/xiangs/issues/1)